szczyglis-dev/py-gpt/docs/source/plugins.rst

 * ``Audio output`` - enables speech synthesis for every received response using providers such as OpenAI, Microsoft Azure, Google, Eleven Labs, and xAI.
 * ``Autonomous mode`` - runs an autonomous multi-step conversation loop inside standard chat modes and can cooperate with other enabled plugins to complete tasks.
 * ``Bitbucket`` - connects to Bitbucket Cloud for repository, file, issue, pull request, workspace, and account operations.
-* ``RAG (inline)`` - adds RAG and LlamaIndex retrieval to standard conversations, allowing models to use indexed files, project indexes, and stored context as additional knowledge.
-* ``Python code interpreter`` - lets models execute Python code locally or in a Docker sandbox, maintain IPython state, and work with files created during the conversation.
-* ``Conversation history (inline)`` - gives models access to saved conversation history and calendar day notes, including reading, searching, creating, and updating stored entries.
+* ``Chat history (inline)`` - gives models access to saved conversation history and calendar day notes, including reading, searching, creating, and updating stored entries.
 * ``Crontab / Task scheduler`` - lets models create and manage scheduled prompts and tasks using cron-based schedules.
 * ``Custom commands`` - exposes user-defined system commands and scripts as callable tools with configurable arguments and execution rules.
 * ``Experts (inline)`` - exposes enabled Expert presets through the regular ``expert_call`` tool in supported chat modes; Experts run as regular agents on the same Agents v2 runtime used by Chat with Agents.
+* ``Extra system prompt`` - automatically appends reusable custom instructions or additional context to the active system prompt.
 * ``Facebook`` - connects to the Facebook Graph API for working with pages, posts, photos, and related account information.
 * ``Files I/O`` - gives models controlled access to local files and directories for reading, writing, copying, moving, downloading, searching, and indexing data.
 * ``GitHub`` - connects to GitHub for repository, file, issue, pull request, code search, and account operations.
 * ``Google`` - integrates Gmail, Drive, Calendar, Contacts, Keep, Docs, Maps, Colab, and YouTube so models can work with Google services from conversations.
 * ``Image generation (inline)`` - adds image generation and editing directly to conversations using a separately configured image model without requiring a mode change.
 * ``Mailer`` - provides email access through configured mail services, including sending and reading messages where supported.
+* ``MCP`` - connects models to external Model Context Protocol servers and exposes discovered remote tools through stdio, SSE, or Streamable HTTP transports.
 * ``Memory (inline)`` - maintains compact database-backed long-term memory plus raw keyed memory, with a global scope outside projects and an isolated memory scope for each project.
-* ``MCP`` - connects models to external Model Context Protocol servers and exposes discovered remote tools through stdio, SSE, or Streamable HTTP transports.
 * ``Mouse and keyboard`` - lets models control the mouse and keyboard, capture screenshots, and interact with the desktop or supported sandbox environment.
 * ``OpenStreetMap`` - adds geocoding, place search, routing, and map utilities based on OpenStreetMap services.
+* ``Python interpreter`` - lets models execute Python code locally or in a Docker sandbox, maintain IPython state, and work with files created during the conversation.
+* ``RAG (inline)`` - adds RAG and LlamaIndex retrieval to standard conversations, allowing models to use indexed files, project indexes, and stored context as additional knowledge.
 * ``Real time`` - appends the current date and/or time to system prompts so models can receive up-to-date local time context.
 * ``Serial port / USB`` - gives models access to configured serial and USB devices for reading data and sending commands.
 * ``Server (SSH/FTP)`` - connects to remote servers through SSH, SFTP, or FTP for command execution, file transfers, and filesystem operations.
 * ``Slack`` - connects to Slack workspaces for reading conversations, managing messages, working with users, and transferring files.
 * ``System (OS)`` - provides access to the operating system and executes system commands through PyGPT's host or sandbox execution mechanisms.
-* ``Extra system prompt`` - automatically appends reusable custom instructions or additional context to the active system prompt.
 * ``Telegram`` - connects to Telegram bots or user accounts for messaging, chat access, contacts, media, and file transfers.
 * ``Tuya (IoT)`` - connects to Tuya Cloud so models can inspect, search, and control supported smart-home and IoT devices.
 * ``TwelveLabs`` - adds video understanding and multimodal embeddings using TwelveLabs Pegasus and Marengo models.